Animation Festival List and Guide | GLAS Animation

 SHOULD YOU PUT YOUR FILM ONLINE?

-The short answer is, yes, by all means.
+The short answer is, yes.
 It generally does not hurt your chances to get into festivals.
+Around 70% of film festivals accept films that have appeared online.
 But be smart about when you release it and how you release it.
-There is a great article from Short of the Week that has a detailed list of the best festival as well as their policies for online films.
-The general trend for animators is to allow their film to run the festival circuit until they release their film online, but thankfully this trend is becoming a dying one.
+The general trend for animators is to allow their film to run the festival circuit until they release their film online, but this trend is diminishing.
 Just to be sure, check to see the festival’s policy.

 DON’T BE DISCOURAGED